tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 IC and BC for precursors do not have to be specified for standard reactors.
 On the other hand, they should be specified in case of liquid fuel reactors (e.g., Molten Salt Reactors).
 This is possible by creating a *defaultPrec* field, in case the same conditions apply to all precursor groups, or by creating the fields named *prec0*, *prec1*, etc., in case different conditions must be provided for different precursor groups.

+N.B.: boundary conditions must be applied to *fluxStar...* and not to *flux...* since GeN-Foam solves for these variables. *fluxStar...* represent continuous fluxes, while *flux...* represent the real fluxes.
+They differ only in case discontinuity factors are employed /cite FIORINA2016212.

+## Discretization and solution

+Details for discretization and solution of equations are handled in a standard OpenFOAM way, i.e., through the *fvSolution* and *fvSchemes* dictionaries in *constant/neutroRegion*.

 © All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2021